LOH-puzik/Game-Engine/README.md

 It contains a background sound, some animated objects like the floating boat and ocean waves...
 A camera is implemented to give users the ability to move freely on the XY axis.

-This project is an application for many important fundamentals in the computer graphics area covering:
+This project is an application of many important fundamentals in the computer graphics area covering:

 - Vertex shaders
 - Fragment shaders